Image of a healthy intervertebral disc.

 As such, the ideal anatomy of an intervertebral disc provides your spine with a great deal of protection.
 However, this protection comes at a cost.
 Advancing age, accidents, heavy lifting, and disease can easily injure an intervertebral disc.
 And, consequently, a damaged intervertebral disc can result in nerve compression, loss of height between vertebrae, and bone-on-bone friction.
 In severe cases, a bulging disc can even block nerve signals, leading to a loss of sensation and reduced mobility!

-More specifically, disc herniations can occur in the cervical, thoracic, or lumbar regions of spine.
+More specifically, disc herniations can occur in the cervical, thoracic, or lumbar regions of the spine.
 However, a majority of herniations occur in the ultra-movable cervical spine and the weight-bearing lumbar spine.
 Although disc damage can occur at all levels of the spine, not all herniations display the same symptoms.
 Varying degrees and locations of damage will cause symptoms to differ.
-And, general prognoses can vary depending upon the type of herniation that occurs.
+And general prognoses can vary depending on the type of herniation that occurs.
 However, orthopedists usually classify spinal herniations into 3 major types:

 Herniation Diversification

 3. Sequestered Herniation: The third—and arguably most problematic form of herniation—is the sequestered hernia.
 When this occurs, a piece of the nucleus breaks through the exterior of the disc, separating completely from the main nucleus.
 One last look at our poor jelly donut.
 If you were to squish a jelly donut so forcefully that the jelly actually spurted out and landed on the chocolate-frosted donut next to it… This extreme scenario would represent the sequestered herniation.
 In particular, this form of herniation usually occurs when a non-contained disc goes long-untreated.
 As a result, the ruptured disc material may migrate, moving into the spinal cord canal and sequestering (or trapping) itself.
-Spinal stenosis (or compression of the spinal cord), reduced mobility, and excruciating pain may result. back pain from sequestered disc
+Spinal stenosis (or compression of the spinal cord), reduced mobility, and excruciating pain may result.

 Related Blog Posts